conormcafee/mitso-marketing/site/content/whoWeAre.md

 text01: >-
   MiTSO is a creative marketing consultancy - a one-stop shop for digital and brand services.
-Unlike traditional agencies, we see ourselves as part of your team and we’re dedicated to getting to know you and your customers better, providing tailored and targeted communications to help your business thrive.
+Unlike traditional agencies, we see ourselves as part of your team and we’re committed to getting to know you and your customers better, enabling us to provide tailored and targeted communications to attract and retain business.
 text02: >-
   Established in 2016, we have since expanded our our team of passionate, driven marketing professionals to deliver an unparalleled service offering both